certinia/asist/DEVELOPING.md

 ## ⚙️ Building and Bundling

-You can build the extension and prepare it for local development, run the watcher to re build automatically or production use.
+You can build the extension and prepare it for local development, run the watcher to re-build automatically for production use.
 Here's how:

 1. **For Binary:**
 ```zsh